DataDog/dd-sdk-android/README.md

 If you use Jetpack Compose in your application, take a look at Datadog's [dedicated library](integrations/dd-sdk-android-compose/README.md).

+### SQLDelight

+If you use SQLDelight in your application, take a look at Datadog's [dedicated library](integrations/dd-sdk-android-sqldelight/README.md).

+### RxJava

+If you use RxJava in your application, take a look at Datadog's [dedicated library](integrations/dd-sdk-android-rx/README.md).

 ### Picasso

-If you use Picasso, let it use your `OkHttpClient`, and you can get RUM and APM information about network requests made by Picasso.
+If you use Picasso, let it use your `OkHttpClient` instrumented with Datadog SDK, and you can get RUM and APM information about network requests made by Picasso.

 ```kotlin
         val picasso = Picasso.Builder(context)